Joomla gallery extension by joomlashine.com

 Steve runs various repeaters within the Sheffield Area.

-Steve will be visiting various events around the UK which normally including Hamfest and Lamfest and would be very pleased to talk to you about the GB4HAM (RCU) facilities and amateur radio in general. any one wishing to help with the communication unit when we are out on events your help would be welcomed to help promote your hobby,
+Steve will be visiting various events around the UK which normally including Schools and scout Groups and would be very pleased to talk to you about the GB4HAM facilities and amateur radio in general. any one wishing to help with the communication unit when we are out on events your help would be welcomed to help us promote your hobby, the unit has a streaming channel on you tube also BATC if you would like to help when the unit is out promoting amateur radio you are more than welcome, to help with our streaming or working radio, talking to visitors, when they visit the unit.
+The unit we us for field day and events for all members to enjoy there hobby along with amateurs alike we are the only club in uk that has a unit like this> for promoting amateur radio The unit will be getting new Logos on the Cab to help promote Amateur Radio in the coming months

 GB4HAM Radio Communications Module Promotional Flyer.